Porsche

+The origins of the company date to the 1930s when German Bohemian automotive engineer Ferdinand Porsche founded Porsche with Adolf Rosenberger, a key figure in the creation of German automotive manufacturer and Audi precursor Auto Union, and Austrian businessman Anton Piëch, who was, at the time, also Ferdinand Porsche's son in law.
+In its early days, it was contracted by the German government to create a vehicle for the masses, which later became the Volkswagen Beetle.
+After World War II, when Ferdinand, a member of both the Nazi Party and the SS, would be arrested for war crimes, his son Ferry Porsche, an SS volunteer, began building his own car, which would result in the Porsche 356.

+In 2009, Porsche entered an agreement with Volkswagen to create an 'integrated working group' by merging the two companies' car manufacturing operations.
+By 2015, Porsche SE, the holding company spun off from the original Porsche firm, had a controlling interest in the Volkswagen Group, which included Audi and Lamborghini as subsidiaries.

 History

 Origin

 Ferdinand Porsche (1875–1951) founded the company called "Dr. Ing. h. c.
 F. Porsche GmbH" with Adolf Rosenberger and Anton Piëch in 1931.
+The name is short for Ferdinand Porsche's full title in German, Doktor-Ingenieur honoris causa (lit.
+'Doctor of Engineering, Honorary Degree').
 The main offices was at Kronenstraße 24 in the centre of Stuttgart.
 Initially, the company offered motor vehicle development work and consulting, but did not build any cars under its own name.
 One of the first assignments the new company received was from the German government to design a car for the people; that is, a Volkswagen.
 This resulted in the Volkswagen Beetle, one of the most successful car designs of all time.
-The Porsche 64 was developed in 1939 using many components from the Beetle.
+Later, the Porsche 64 would be developed in 1939 using many components from the Beetle.

 During World War II, Volkswagen production turned to the military version of the Volkswagen Beetle, the Kübelwagen, 52,000 produced, and Schwimmwagen, 15,584 produced.
 Porsche produced several designs for heavy tanks during the war, losing out to Henschel & Son in both contracts that ultimately led to the Tiger I and the Tiger II.
 However, not all this work was wasted, as the chassis Porsche designed for the Tiger I was used as the base for the Elefant tank destroyer.
 Porsche also developed the Maus super-heavy tank in the closing stages of the war, producing two prototypes.
 Ferdinand Porsche's biographer, Fabian Müller, wrote that Porsche had thousands of people forcibly brought to work at their factories during the war.
 The workers wore the letter "P" on their clothing at all times.
 It stood not for "Porsche", but for "Poland".